-We spent a day volunteering at a local food bank, and thanks to the Disney Give a Day, Get a Day program, we received two complementary passes to Disney World.
+We spent a day volunteering at a local food bank, and thanks to the Disney Give a Day, Get a Day program, we received two complementary passes to Disney World in Orlando.
 We were very excited and couldn’t wait for the opportunity to hop down to Orlando for a day of fun in the sun.

 Then we realized our dilemma: how are we going to pay for this?
 Yes, our admission tickets were free, but everything else was not.
 Should we drive or fly?
 Either way this will cost us.
 And what about a hotel room?
 A cursory glance at various Disney resorts told us that we might be spending $200 per night at a hotel.
 Meals can also add up, especially once you’re in the park and they know you have to buy their food or starve yourself.

 Now, this wouldn’t be the BudgetYourTrip.com Blog if we cashed out our 401(k) for this trip, would it?
 Naturally we tried to do everything as cheaply as possible.
 Here’s how it broke down.